solana-developers/solana-cookbook/docs/references/solana-pay.md

 # Solana Pay

 **@solana/pay** is a JavaScript library for facilitating commerce on Solana by using a token transfer URL scheme.
 The URL scheme ensures that no matter the wallet or service used, the payment request must be created and interpreted in one standard way.
+Know more about the Solana Pay Specifications [here](https://docs.solanapay.com/spec)

 ## How to receive payments with Solana pay